Banno/banno-powerons/open-subshare/open-subshare-json-contract.md

 # Open subshare JSON contract

-To get things started, the client will send the initial request.
+NOTES: every state checks memoMode - if memoMode is true, we cannot proceed.

-The first item in the `userCharList` is the `memberAccountId`
+## PRELOADDATA

-NOTE: every state checks memoMode - if memoMode is true, we cannot proceed
+To get things started, the client will send the initial PRELOADDATA request.
 ```json
 {
   "rgState": "PRELOADDATA",